 At any rate, without actually making real political statements (which will only force us to call out the National Guard), who do you vote for?
 The guy who can throw the football?
 Or do we need to draft a new ticket?
 Comment below.

-Topics: Redskins Election
+Tags: Redskins Election